 Discrete scale examples:

-The number of children someone has: 1, 2, 3, etc. are possible, but 1.5 children is not meaningful.
+The number of children someone has: 1, 2, 3, etc. is possible, but 1.5 children are not meaningful.

 Credit card number: The number is a discrete value, but cannot be used for addition or subtraction, etc.

 Another classic is the spin or electric charge of a single electron.
 Quantum Mechanics, the field of physics which deals with the very small, is much concerned with discrete values.

 Another example might be how many students were absent on a given day.
 Counts are usually considered exact and integer.
 Consider, however, if three absences make a suspension, then aren't two absences equal to 0.67 suspensions?